compunautics/compunaut_rundeck_jobs/docs/node_ops/netboot.rst

 flow and should be executed first when adding new printers.

 In order to execute this job, you must have first logged into Guacamole and installed the default compunaut-raspi.tar.xz into Piserver.
 Else, you will receive an error if you attempt to run this job without that first being installed.
+Information on using Piserver can be found here: `https://www.raspberrypi.org/blog/piserver/ <The Raspberry Pi PiServer tool>`_
+Refer to the section on "How to use PiServer."

 This job works by taking a list of image names arbitrarily defined by the admin, targeting the node with the 'piserver_server' tag, logging in as the 'rundeck-svc' user, and then executing these scripts.